CrayLabs/SmartSim/doc/model.rst

     # Initialize the Experiment
     exp = Experiment("getting-started", launcher="auto")

 Models require run settings.
-Create a simple ``RunSettings`` object, specifying the path to our application script and the executable to run the script:
+Create a simple ``RunSettings`` object to specify the path to our application script as an executable argument and the executable to run the script:

 .. code-block:: python